 Tells: Cap flesh tastes lemony.
-Well-netted stem w/viscid-when-wet bottom, often w/white mycelium.
+Well-netted red to brown stem.
+Likes sandy soil and pine, esp.
+Scots Pine.
 Cap edge projects past the pores to form a ridge.

 Other Information: Yellow pores age toward brown & bruise lemon yellow.
 Cap shape often shifts from from a hamburger bun to a “cupcake” shape as the tubes extend in maturity.
 Cap surface often cracks in age.
+Stem is viscid when wet, and often has a visible white mycelium.
 White cap flesh often has a rosy tinge & slowly stains yellow-brown.
-Likes pine, especially Scots Pine.
-An eastern version of the Admirable Bolete (B. mirabilis).
+An eastern version of the Admirable Bolete (Aureoboletus mirabilis).

 Edibility: Good.
 Reported to be much better when fresh.